 \section{Conclusions}

-Evaluating socially safe interactions in spoken multi-turn dialogues cannot be reduced to text moderation: audio cues, transcription fidelity, and prompting jointly determine what a judge catches, how it grades severity, and how stable those judgments are across dialogue turns.
-Using a controlled benchmark of 24,000 variants that localize unsafe content to one turn across eight categories and five ordinal severities, we make these interactions measurable.
-We find a persistent three-way trade-off: configurations tuned for $\mathrm{Sens}$ to milder unsafe content often show higher PB, while configurations with strong severity ordering can miss subtle cases.
-Even low-WER transcriptions can shift operating points, and audio is most valuable when it carries policy-relevant meaning.
-Multimodality may help or amplify instability.
-Pareto analyses and decision flowchart translate these findings into design choices.
-Future work will extend to natural, multilingual speech, with several unsafe dialogue turns.
+Evaluating safety in spoken multi-turn dialogue cannot be reduced to text moderation: audio cues, transcription quality, and prompting jointly shape detection, severity grading, and turn-level stability.
+Using a controlled benchmark of 24,000 variants spanning eight unsafe categories and five severities, we expose a three-way trade-off: higher $\mathrm{Sens}$ to mild harms often increases PB, while stronger severity ordering can miss subtle cases.
+Low-WER transcripts can still shift behavior, and audio helps mainly when it carries policy-relevant signal, sometimes amplifying instability.
+Pareto analyses and a decision flowchart translate these findings into practical design choices.
+Future work will extend to natural, multilingual speech with multiple unsafe turns.